thtruo/powercalc/README.md

 - Change "Coverage" text
 - Hide Power as an option - let it be gloabl for now (require a settings)
 - Export to xls
+- Menu - one at a time - calculate by MSN Prime, DHP, NTP
+- Where to put data?
+Expectation is that data gets updated on weekly basis
+    + Cosmos
+    + db
+    + local storage

 -------------------------------------------------------------------------------